AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Features provided by the console/MQ monitoring.md

 ## Procedure

+1. Log on to the [ARMS console](https://arms-intl.console.aliyun.com/).
-1. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
+2. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
 In the top navigation bar, select a region.
-2. On the Applications page, click the name of the application.
+3. On the Applications page, click the name of the application.
-3. In the left-side navigation pane, click **MQ Monitoring**.
+4. In the left-side navigation pane, click **MQ Monitoring**.
-4. Click a search result link on the right of the page.
+5. Click a search result link on the right of the page.

 ## Features